-With assistance from engineers at CENSIS, Beringar developed a non-intrusive sensor which will significantly improve NHS understanding of how its buildings are used.
+With the support of CENSIS, Beringar has developed a non-intrusive sensor which will significantly improve the health service’s understanding of how its buildings and moveable assets, such as hospital beds and crash trolleys, are used.

-Transmitting data wirelessly using a LoRaWAN, the Beringar sensor pack replaces replace traditional methods of measuring the utilisation of buildings, such as clipboard surveys, by accurately counting the number of people in a room, checking building occupancy levels and identifying trends in the ways patients and staff use buildings.
-The system can also measure temperature, record air quality and monitor CO2 levels.
-As the product is developed further, it could be used for other uses in the health system including identifying and locating moveable assets and keeping track of expensive pieces of equipment.
+Transmitting data wirelessly using a long range, low power, wide-area network (LoRaWAN or LoRa) – a type of IoT network – the sensor will replace traditional methods of measuring and assessing the utilisation of buildings, such as clipboard surveys, by accurately counting the number of people in a room, checking building occupancy levels and identifying trends in the ways patients and staff use buildings.

 It can also measure temperature, record air quality and monitor CO2 levels.
 As the product is developed further, it could be used to sense exactly which beds are vacant in a hospital in real time.

 The NHS spends an estimated £30 billion every year managing its estates and facilities, but consultant-led studies suggest many of its buildings are being used to a fraction of their capacity.
 A recent trial of Beringar’s technology at the NHS’ Loxford Health Centre in Ilford, Essex confirmed this analysis.